Nanaimo Bars are one of Canada's favorite confections. The beautiful

 with plastic wrap

-In your electric mixer, or with a hand mixer, beat the butter until smooth and
+In your electric stand mixer, fitted with the paddle attachment (or with a hand mixer), beat the butter until smooth and

 creamy.
 Add the